SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 #### Active Threats: AWS Resources

 The **Active Threats: AWS Resources** dashboard shows threats identified in AWS resources such as EC2 and IAMUser.
 It shows findings by resource, trend, resource type, category, and country.
-Like the [Risk Overview](#resource-risk-dashboard) dashboard, this dashboard has an **Action Plan** panel so you can access suggested resources that need attention.
+This dashboard has an **Action Plan** panel so you can access suggested resources that need attention.

 <img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-active-threats-aws-resources.png')} alt="Active Threats: AWS APIs dashboard" width="600"/>